 Primary Differences Between Inpatient and Outpatient Treatment

-Outpatient treatment requires patients to report to a rehabilitation facility every weekday.
+Outpatient treatment requires patients to report to a treatment facility every weekday.
 This approach allows much more flexibility for patients who may have conflicting work or familial obligations, but it does not remove drugs or alcohol from their lives.

 Understanding The Basic Principles of Addiction Recovery

 Social Skills: When a person becomes accustomed to abusing drugs and/or alcohol, it often becomes a crutch or a shield for him or her in social situations.
-Treatment should include therapies that help rebuild social skills.
+Treatment programs should include therapies that help rebuild social skills.

 Environmental Triggers: Nearly every person who has a drug or alcohol addiction has certain environmental triggers that lead them back to substance abuse again and again.
 For most patients, these triggers are not apparent to them until they are uncovered through addiction therapy.

-Advantages of Inpatient Addiction Rehab Services
+Advantages of Inpatient Treatment Programs

-An addiction recovery facility is completely drug- and alcohol-free.
+Inpatient treatment centers around Florida are completely drug- and alcohol-free.
 Inpatient rehab gives individuals the opportunity to put their everyday lives on hold and focus on their recovery.
 It also surrounds them with other people going through many of the same struggles, allowing patients to support each other through a peer community during inpatient care.

-Advantages of Outpatient Addiction Rehab Services
+Advantages of Outpatient Treatment Programs

 Inpatient vs. Outpatient: What the Research Says

 They found that patients with high psychiatric severity (severe mental illness) and/or poor social support systems were better suited for inpatient care treatment.
 They also determined that patients who had low psychiatric severity and/or strong social support systems might do as well in an outpatient care setting as they would in an inpatient.
-Perhaps most importantly, researchers determined that recoveries in outpatient programs were four times more likely to be early treatment failures than inpatients, regardless of psychiatric severity.
+Perhaps most importantly, researchers determined that recoveries in outpatient programs were four times more likely to be early treatment failures than in inpatient programs, regardless of psychiatric severity.

 How to Determine What’s Best

 Your answers to these questions will help guide you to the right decision for yourself or someone close to you.
-Ultimately, the decision between inpatient versus outpatient treatment is a decision between freedom and accountability.
+Ultimately, the decision between inpatient treatment versus outpatient treatment is a decision between freedom and accountability.

 At an inpatient clinic or specialty facility, it is nearly impossible for a person to get his or her hands on drugs or alcohol, ensuring that the patient is sober for the duration of treatment.
 Patients are monitored 24-hours per day and put in a position to thrive in a controlled environment.
 Meals, recreational activities, medical care and psychological counseling are all provided right on the premises.
 This level of accountability and protection gives patients a nice head start in recovery and is impossible to replicate in an outpatient care facility.
 However, being separated from friends and family for weeks and months at a time combined with the cost of inpatient treatment could be deterrents for some.